outbrain/GomJabbar/docs/about.md

 Up until now, this drill was executed in a semi-automatic procedure.
 The next level is to let the teams run this drill on a fixed interval, at a well known time.
 We will also add new kinds of failures, like disk space issues, power failures, etc.
+Moreover, so far, we were only brave enough to run this on applicative nodes, and there's not reason to stop there.
+Data-stores, load-balancers, network switches, and the like are also on our radar in the near future.